-Copyright provides the creators of original works of authorship with a limited set of exclusive rights to copy, distribute, and perform their works.
-The law attempts to balance the private interests of copyright owners with the public interest and is intended, in the words of the Constitution:
+The Copyright Law of the United States gives creators of original works of authorship a set of exclusive rights to copy, distribute, and perform their works.
+There are some important exceptions to the creator's exclusive rights which are important to the advancement of education, research, and scholarship.
+The law is intended, in the words of the Constitution:

 "...to promote the Progress of Science and useful Arts, by securing for a limited Time to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
 (U.S. Constitution, Article 1, Section 8)